 I also wrote about the difference between the Agile and Scrum.
 Many new Agile teams are oblivious to the fact that there are different types of Agile methodologies, Scrum being one of the most popular ones.
 Scrum is simple and very flexible; with this method, a project’s direction can easily be adjusted based on completed work, not on speculation or predictions.

 So where does Lean fit in?

 The principles of Lean stem from Lean Manufacturing, which is a production practice that aims to use fewer resources and eliminate waste while maximizing customer value.
+Therefore, a fundamental to Lean methodology is that what a company manufacturers should be based on the demand for the product rather than supply.
 In essence, when properly executed, Lean helps companies produce quality products faster, while achieving customer alignment.

 In 2003, Mary and Tom Poppendieck realized the Lean principle that was used to improve manufacturing and production could be adapted to fit software development.
 Since then, organizations have realized Lean can be used in any business or process.

 A Lean organization understands and focuses on maximizing customer value.
 To accomplish this, a Lean mindset must be adopted.
 As explained by this article, “Lean thinking changes the focus of management from optimizing separate technologies, assets, and vertical departments to optimizing the flow of products and services through entire value streams that flow horizontally across technologies, assets, and departments to customers.”